15 Essential DOCTOR WHO Episodes For Everyone - Nerdist

-The current era of Doctor Who is celebrating 15 years of time and space traveling fun.
+The current era of Doctor Who continues to move forward with more time and space traveling fun.
 There have been dozens of stories that explore this universe’s lore, teach valuable lessons, and are just plain odd.
 In the days of streaming and marathon watching, it’s not impossible for a new or casual fan to catch up on Doctor Who.
-But who really has the time to go through 12 long seasons of action?
+But who really has the time to go through many seasons of action?

-A seasoned viewer could help them out by explaining a few core concepts from the show but even those basics become super complicated without any viewing context.
-Thankfully there are more than a few solid episodes that showcase the best of Doctor Who, capture its wonderful energy, and are wholly entertaining while taking fans through a range of complex emotions.
-Current fans delight in watching them, causal fans have at least heard of them, and new fans would be able to get a solid feel of the show, even if they don’t necessarily understand everything that is going on.
+A seasoned viewer could help them out by explaining a few core concepts from the show.
+But even those basics become super complicated without any viewing context.
+Thankfully there are more than a few solid episodes that showcase the essence of Doctor Who, capture its wonderful energy, and are wholly entertaining (even if they aren’t “the best”) while taking fans through a range of complex emotions.
+Current fans delight in watching them, causal fans have probably heard of them, and new fans would be able to get a solid feel of the show, even if they don’t necessarily understand everything that is going on.

 BBC Studios